This is about estrogen modulation, estrogen deficiency, and estrogen excess. See the general blog for the latest updates.

 It seems that estrogen receptor, especially ERβ, upregulation during a heavy balance of androgens increases androgenic imbalance further.

 DHT is a strong hormone that downregulates androgen receptors.
-Surprisingly, in small amounts, androgens, including DHT, can resensitize aromatase enzymes in mammals (unlike in birds and in fish), but this outcome is likely conditional.
+Surprisingly, in small amounts, androgens, including DHT, can resensitize aromatase enzymes in mammals (unlike in birds and in fish).
+However, the outcome is likely conditional in the presence of estrogen and progesterone.

 Breast enhancement; health blog